 For tips on networking at big writing conferences and delivering elevator pitches to agents and editors, sign up for Linda’s upcoming workshop, "Muse and the Marketplace 101: Hone Your Networking Skills Before the Big Conference," on March 10th.

 Linda K. Wertheimer, a former Boston Globe education editor, is the author of the narrative nonfiction book, Faith Ed, Teaching about Religion in an Age of Intolerance.
 Her book, a look at public schools' efforts to teach about the world's religions, grew out of a proposal she wrote in a Grub Street class and was named one of the top two religion books of the year by the Religion News Association in 2016.
 She worked full-time as a newspaper reporter for nearly 25 years before pursuing her dream to write books.
 She has published op-eds, personal essays, and long-form nonfiction for many publications, including The New York Times, USA Today, TIME, and The Washington Post.
-Other awards include a 2014 Massachusetts Cultural Council Artist Finalist award for an excerpt from Faith Ed; second place in the national Education Writers Association contest; third in Moment magazine’s memoir contest; and an honorable mention in Tiferet journal’s nonfiction writing contest.
+Other awards include a 2014 Massachusetts Cultural Council Artist Finalist award ; second place in the national Education Writers Association contest; third in Moment magazine’s memoir contest; and an honorable mention in Tiferet journal’s nonfiction writing contest.
 She is a mentor-editor with The Op-Ed Project.
-In summer 2017, she will be a prose writer-in-residence in 2017 at the Chautauqua Writers' Center.
+She has been a prose writer-in-residence in at the Chautauqua Writers' Center and will be a featured interfaith lecturer at Chautauqua in 2020.
 For more about Linda and her work, visit lindakwertheimer.com.
 Follow her on Twitter @lindakwert.See other articles by Linda Wertheimer